tylerpoelking/covidExternalDataETL/README.md

 3. Run `conda env update && conda activate mdlz_covid`
 4. Run `pip install -e .`
 5. Run `pre-commit install`

+When revisiting the codebase, make sure you activate the enironment by running `conda activate mdlz_covid`.
+If you fail to do this, you may run into ImportErrors and could potentially develop code that does not work with the rest of the project dependencies.

 Project Organization
 ------------